-The good news, though, is that you can take steps to minimising or possibly eliminating stress altogether.
-So, here are my top tips on having that stress-free wedding day that you've always wanted:
+The good news, though, is that you can take steps to minime or possibly eliminate stress altogether.
+So, here are my top tips on having that stress-free wedding day that you’ve always wanted:

 1) Get a good nights sleep